quantumJLBass/boa-fraud/proceedings/case overview/Constructive fraud.md

 -------------------------------------------------------------

 **Constructive fraud** occurs when a breach of a legal or equitable duty results in an advantage to one party at the expense of another, even without intent to deceive.
-In the context of Mr. Bass’s case, constructive fraud could apply to the foreclosure process and related transactions if procedural defects, misrepresentation, or a failure to disclose material information created a situation that unjustly disadvantaged him while benefiting the Plaintiffs, trustees, or servicers.
+In the context of Mr. Bass's case, constructive fraud could apply to the foreclosure process and related transactions if procedural defects, misrepresentation, or a failure to disclose material information created a situation that unjustly disadvantaged him while benefiting the Plaintiffs, trustees, or servicers.

 ### Key Elements of Constructive Fraud in This Context: